github/codeql/docs/language/ql-handbook/modules.rst

 An explicit module is defined with the keyword ``module`` followed by the module name, and then the module body enclosed in braces.
-It can contain any of the elements listed in :ref:`module-bodies` below, apart from select clauses.
+It can contain any of the elements listed in ":ref:`module-bodies`" below, apart from select clauses.

 For example, you could add the following QL snippet to the library file **OneTwoThreeLib.qll** defined :ref:`above <library-modules>`::